DrPaulBrewer/meteor-matrixgame/README.md

 ##Usage

 WARNING: This is a rough draft under development and testing.
 There are missing pieces dealing with closing down the experiment and getting a list of payments to be made.
-As is it is only useful for comment and testing.
-Automated tests currently indicate that there are throttling issues with more than ~ 20-40 participants.
+As-is, it is only useful for comment and testing.
+Automated tests currently indicate that although the software will run with 100 robotic participants, there are throttling issues with more than ~ 20-40 participants.

 It creates a "cheap talk" version of a normal form matrix game where moves are visible, but future versions will be able to vary the information conditions so that games where the moves are invisible or visible by only one side of the game.

 Subjects are shown a game matrix and a timer that counts down, and are able to see each others' row/col selections in real time until the timer expires.
 When the timer expires, the selected cell determines earnings accumulated at the top of each subjects' screen and in a local mongo database included with meteor.
 All row/col choices are timestamped for each game.

 1. get the software onto the server using a terminal window